nelsonjhk/otre_goban/README.md

 ### The client for Otre!

-I should add something here eventually.
+I should add something here eventually

+But first we will attempt an edit.